MatthewThePham/React-Resume/README.md

 * **What technologies were used?**

 > This website uses React for the frontend client.
 Material UI is used for GUI objects.

 > Express is used for the backend server.
 Node mailer was used to forward emails messages.
 > The backend and frontend were written in Javascript.
-Here is the website link: matthew-resume.herokuapp.com
+Here is the [Website Link ](matthew-resume.herokuapp.com):

 * **Features?**